nichoth/socket-test/README.md

 ## use the tests

 ### cli use
+The CLI is called `ssct`, which stands for "socket supply company test".

 This assumes that `ssc` is configured to build the correct binary files.
 This will call `ssc compile` and then call the compiled binary with the flag `--test`.

 #### 1 - install this as a dev dependency